ccario83/instractor/README.md

 <br/>
 <br/>
-You'll also see the output reads in fasta format:
+You'll also see the output reads in fasta format (read1's header with the insert alignment score is appended to the header line):

 *examples/example1_output.fasta:*